fwaggle/atheme-opensex-tools/README.md

 ## Potential issues

+* We currently chuck away the IDs and just start counting and assigning new ones.
+I have no idea about the repercussions of this.

 * Nickname record collisions - this needs refactoring into it's own list, instead of being a child of the User object.